I speak with churches often who want to grow and they contact me wanting for suggestions.

 Make hard decisions

 Don’t be naive.
-Growth brings change.
-Change brings momentum.
-And as exciting as that can be not everyone will be excited about it.
+Change may bring momentum – and hopefully growth, but as exciting as that can be not everyone will be excited about it.
 If you are going to achieve the vision you’ll have to be willing to stand the test of time.
 It won’t be easy.
-With some decisions you make you’ll be choosing who buys into the vision and who doesn’t.
+With some decisions you make you’ll be choosing who buys into the vision and who doesn’t – even who sits in the pews the next week.
 Be willing to make the hard decisions and you’ll keep the church open to idea of growth.

 Build healthy teams